daonarchy/Test2/replit.md

   - Added chain switching functionality in header with real-time updates
   - Collateral dropdown now updates dynamically based on current chain selection
   - Trading pairs refresh automatically when chain changes via SDK.switchChain()
-  - Implemented proper error handling, 30-second caching, and retry logic
+  - Implemented proper error handling, 5-minute caching for pairs and 10-minute caching for collaterals
   - Real trading functionality with openTrade method using authentic pair indices and collateral indices
   - Complete removal of hardcoded data - all components now use live SDK sources
+  - Simplified collateral system to only show USDC and BtcUSD as per authentic Gains Network specification

 ## User Preferences